kswati29/Predict-Accident-Severity/README.md

 2. Neural Network : 0.7558714
 3. Naive Bayes : 0.7527714
 Amongst the classifiers, GaussianNB, poly SVM and Shallow Neural Network classifiers, although comparable but SVM algorithm yields best results overall based on the accuracy metrics.
+Therefore, the project demonstrates that using these classification methods can be a useful tool to accurately classify traffic accidents according to their injury severity.